CSCfi/csc-user-guide/docs/apps/openfoam.md

 ## Usage

-After login on the server, give command
+After login on to the server, give the command

     module spider openfoam

 The command lists available OpenFOAM versions on the server.
-To get more information about a specific version, for example about OpenFOAM Foundation's version 7, use command
+To get more information about a specific version, for example about OpenFOAM Foundation's version 7, use the command

     module spider openfoam/7

-For to launch a specific version, here version 7, give command
+To launch a specific version, here version 7, give the command

     module load openfoam/7

-OpenCFD's versions are recognized of version sign starting with letter _v_, ie, for to launch version v1906, give command
+OpenCFD's versions are recognized by a version string starting with letter _v_, ie, to launch version v1906, give the command

     module load openfoam/v1906